A Letter from the Founder

 For quite some time I had a reoccurring vision that I was meant to be more involved with my community.
 I'll admit at first, I didn't know what my community involvement would look like; I didn't belong to one specific community because I had not established roots anywhere.
 Nevertheless, I continued to have this vision and before I had my beautiful daughter, I actively sought out ways to give back to my community whether it was participating in social demonstrations, advocating for health care for all, walking for a cause that was dear to my heart such as the American Suicide Foundation and the National MS Society, feeding the homeless with my church or passionately working as Case Manager serving vulnerable populations committed to serving the needs of individuals with serious and persistent mental illnesses, co-occurring disorders, and homeless populations.
 I knew that I wanted to be involved in my community and although I couldn't give monetarily, I knew I could use what God had already given me; my voice, my legs, my hands, and my passion to help others become their best selves.

-In 2020, I had decided that it was not enough to start an informal meetup group and that is why I have rebranded S.AS.S.
-Inc. to become a non-profit in Prince George's County, MD.
-In May 2020, we officially became Strong Attitudes Supporting Sistahs, Inc., a month letter we became recognized as a 501(c) 3 non-profit.
+In 2020, I had decided that it was not enough to host an informal meetup group for Black Mothers, with the help of a small group of dedicated Black Mothers, we rebranded, and in June 2020, we became recognized as a 501(c) 3 non-profit.
 S.A.S.S.
-Inc. is an initiative dedicated to providing new and expecting Mothers from low-income households with accessible community resources and peer-support.
+Inc. is a women-led initiative, we are committed to connecting new and expecting Black Mothers to essential community resources and providing holistic peer support to Single Black Mothers in the DMV area.
 It is our goal at S.A.S.S.
-Inc. to provide a warm and transparent environment for Mothers to feel supported, loved, and valued while providing the highest quality of resources and peer support delivered with care, thoughtfulness, and understanding.
-It is my belief that with access to essential resources and stronger perceived support that Mothers can lead to healthier, productive lives for themselves and their children.
+Inc. to provide a warm and transparent environment for Single Black Mothers to feel supported, loved, and valued while providing the highest quality of resources and peer support delivered with care, thoughtfulness, and understanding.
+It is our belief that with access to essential resources and stronger perceived support that Black Mothers can lead to healthier, productive lives for themselves and their children.

 Stay blessed and enlightened